tunib-ai/parallelformers/README.md

 print(f"Output: {tokenizer.batch_decode(outputs)[0]}")
 ```
 ```
-Output: Parallelformers is an open-docs library for parallel programming ...
+Output: Parallelformers is an open-source library for parallel programming ...
 ```

 #### 4. Deploy the model to the server as usual.